-24. Does the Toter trash cart belong to me?
-It does not, the Toter trash cart(s) is provided to the address, not to the property occupant.
+25. Does the Toter trash cart belong to me?
+It does not, the Toter trash cart(s) are the property of Harrisonburg Public Works Department and are provided to the serviced address, not to the property occupant.
 This means if you move, the Toter trash cart(s) remain at the property for the next occupant.
 As the occupant of the service address, you are responsible for maintaining the Toter trash cart in good condition.

-25. What if I need to change the size I selected?
+26. What if I need to change the size I selected?
 You can certainly change the Toter trash cart you use; as long as the Toter trash cart you return is in good condition we will do an exchange if we have the desired size on hand.
 If it is damaged beyond normal wear and tear, you will be charged for the Toter on your next bill.
-The Toters have been ordered and are currently in production to ensure delivery for late March.
 We ask that you use the one you receive for a few weeks.
-If it is not what you need, give us a call in May and if we have what you need on hand we will gladly swap sizes.
+If after a few weeks you determine it is not what you need, give us a call in May and if we have what you need on hand we will gladly swap sizes.

 27. I didn't make a Toter selection, will I get a Toter?
 Yes!
 Anyone who did not make a selection will have a 96-gallon Toter trash cart provided for the serviced address.
-We expect delivery of Toters to addresses with Public Works trash collection in late March.
 Each address serviced by Harrisonburg Public Works trash collection (other than a few exceptions in the Downtown District) will receive a Toter trash cart.

 Have other questions?
 Contact us at: